VipranshOjha/Automated-Dental-Forensic-Identification/README.md

 ## Acknowledgments

 This research was conducted as an educational demonstration of AI capabilities in forensic sciences.
-The authors acknowledge the limitations imposed by restricted access to actual forensic datasets and emphasize that this work represents a proof-of-concept for future development rather than an operational forensic tool.
+I acknowledge the limitations imposed by restricted access to actual forensic datasets and emphasize that this work represents a proof-of-concept for future development rather than an operational forensic tool.